 A number of fished species use subtidal sand plains in South Australia (Bryars 2003).
-Little is known about the possible response of subtidal sand species and ecosystem changes following protection.
-There are no predictions available for fished species on subtidal sand in the SKIMP.
-Potential indicators for monitoring subtidal sand ecosystems include size/abundance/diversity of fish and invertebrate communities, and sand extent.
+No predictions have been made for the LSEMP.
+Potential indicators for monitoring subtidal sand ecosystems include size/abundance/diversity of fish and invertebrate communities, and sand extent